 The advanced search option on Hyperdia is a great resource for JR Pass holders, as it allows certain train types to be excluded from the results.

-To filter the results, travelers can input the stations which they want to bypass on the route, by entering the names in the Pass 1-3 boxes.
+To optimize the results, travelers can input the stations which they want to include on the route, by entering the names in the Pass 1-3 boxes.
 They can also select the order they wish the results to be displayed (.e.g by time), and the number of options shown.

 By checking ‘Airplane’ and ‘Airport Shuttle Bus’, travelers are able to include flights and transport from an airport in the results, and by checking ‘Bullet Train’, they are able to include all Shinkansen with the exception of Nozomi, Mizuho and Hayabusa trains (although the Hayabusa Shinkansen, which runs through the Tohoku and Hokkaido lines, it is covered in the JR Pass).